vyasdeepti/Text-to-Image-Generator-using-GANs/README.md

 **In summary:**
 This command checks if PyTorch (torch) is installed.
 If it is, it upgrades it to the latest version.
 If it isn’t installed, it installs the latest version.

-**Typical use case in a notebook:**
-You’ll often see this at the top of machine learning or deep learning notebooks to make sure you have the latest (and possibly bug-fixed or feature-rich) version of torch before running any code that depends on it.

-Certainly!
-Here’s what each of those commands does in a Jupyter notebook or Python script:

 ---